onsi/ginkgo/docs/index.md

 ginkgo -r --skip-package=list,of,packages
 ```

 `--skip-package` takes a comma-separated list of package names.
-If any part of the package's **path** matches one of the entries in this list that package is skipped: it is not compiled and it is not run.
+If any part of the package's **path** matches one of the entries in this list, that package is skipped: it is not compiled and it is not run.

 By default, Ginkgo runs suites in the order it finds them.
-You can have Ginkgo randomize the order in which suites run withL
+You can have Ginkgo randomize the order in which suites run with

 ```bash
 ginkgo -r --randomize-suites